ICCS-ISAC/iccs-isac.github.io/pages/recommended-guidelines.md

 - Guidance and official position of the jurisdiction is required to clarify the liability of the organisation with regards to maintenance of forked code.
 It needs to be determined ahead of a decision to fork an open source project  – is this obvious?
 Bigger question?
 Applies only to “core” code used by all?
   - Clarification required for this question: what is the scenario like?

+## Acquiring Custom Software

-### Contribute to third party open source software projects
+## Contribute to third party open source software projects

 The working group recommends that clear directives/guidelines identify the following: